 From there, which model you use will depend a lot on your goals for your campaigns.
-If your ecommerce goal is simply to just acquire more business, then a time decay model is an easy place to start making smarter decisions.
-However, if your goal is to attract new customers, you might see the benefit in a position based model which will credit the campaigns that originally sparked a prospect’s interest.
+If your eCommerce goal is simply to just acquire more business, then a time decay model is an easy place to start making smarter decisions.
+However, if your goal is to attract new customers, you might see the benefit in a position based model that will credit the campaigns that originally sparked a prospect’s interest.

-I think one overlooked report for ecommerce advertisers is the time lag report:
+I think one overlooked report for eCommerce advertisers is the time lag report:

 Ecommerce advertisers often rely on remarketing campaigns in their accounts to convert past visitors, but they often don’t know how long to remarket to someone.